roguna343/pwd-generator/README.md

   - Python 3.x

 Instructions on how to run this file:
   1.)
-Run the script with the command-line arguments:
+Run the script with the command-line arguments, <number> and <password length>, respectively.
   "$ python3 pwd-generator.py <number of passwords> <password length>"

     - example test: